ECartman/Viktor-Blockchain-POC/README.md

 and currently require more work for a more general or usable approach to be run on a distributed network.

-the PBFT algorithm used ca ben found here: https://github.com/AgentTroll/pbft-java
+the PBFT algorithm used can be found here: https://github.com/AgentTroll/pbft-java

 TODO: update and add open source license...